 The Best Boozy Brunch Deals in New Orleans

-Hustle on over to this bistro and get your hands on a cocktail gourmand’s dream: a bottomless mimosa that comes complete with sparkling wine and local citrus juices, plus shrubs, tinctures, and bitters for $18.
-Brunch is Saturday and Sunday, 10:30am-2pm.
-Check out the two-course breakfast prix fixe for $25, or a variety of a la carte items to pair with mimosa heaven.
+Hustle on over to this bistro and get your hands on a cocktail gourmand’s dream: a bottomless mimosa that comes complete with sparkling wine and local citrus juices, plus shrubs, tinctures, and bitters for $22.
+Brunch is Saturday and Sunday, 10:30am-2pm, and the à la carte menu has great offerings like chicken and dumplings, a daily preparation of yakamein, and beef tartare with bacon aioli.

-This Caribbean-tinged hotspot is the perfect place to chill out over coconut French toast with pecan rum sauce, chicken & smoked mushroom hash, and/or $30 unlimited Pimm’s cups.
-Yeah, it's damn good, y'all.
-10:30am-2pm Saturday and Sunday.
+This Caribbean-tinged hotspot is the perfect place to chill out over coconut French toast with pecan rum sauce, truffle fonduta with poached egg on ciabatta, and/or $20 unlimited brunch punch.
+Get there between 10:30am and 2pm on weekends.

-Atchafalaya is famous for several reasons, all of which are relevant to the avid bruncher: 1) its famous Bloody Mary bar (which many say inspired the trend in New Orleans) starting at $8; 2) that it throws in live jazz, no extra charge; and 3) that it really does have one of the best brunch menus in the country.
-Open for brunch Thursday-Monday, though the live music and Bloody Mary bar are only on Saturdays and Sundays.
+Atchafalaya is famous for several reasons, all of which are relevant to the avid bruncher: 1) its Bloody Mary bar (which many say inspired the trend in New Orleans) starting at $8; 2) that it throws in live jazz, no extra charge; and 3) that it really does have one of the best brunch menus in the country.
+Open for brunch Thursday-Monday, though the live music and bloody mary bar are only on Saturdays and Sundays.

 Apolline not only offers bottomless mimosas for Sunday brunch from 10am-2pm for $16, but for the worst hangovers, $16 will also get you a double-shot Bloody Mary with boiled shrimp added to the traditional garnish of pickled vegetables.
 It's basically a health food.

-This Mexican bistro has a Sunday brunch from 11am-3pm, offering up $15 bottomless house margaritas, mimosas, or Bloody Marys.
-(On Saturdays from 11am-5pm, you can also procure $15 bottomless margs to go with lunch, and/or think of it as a super-early happy hour.)
-Pair your endless booze with breakfast tacos, then rinse and repeat.
+This Mexican bistro has a Sunday brunch from 11am-3pm, offering up $15 bottomless house margaritas, mimosas, or bloody marys.
+Pair your endless cocktail options with breakfast tacos, then rinse and repeat.
 The open-faced chicken tamale is also a great option.

-On Saturday and Sunday from 10:30am to 2pm, you can get a brunch entree like Ya Ka Mein, Migas egg scramble, or yucca root & confit pork hash, accompanied by unlimited cocktails, for a total of $35.
-Here’s the sitch: you need to show up before 2pm, but your bottomlessness only(!) lasts for a two-hour window.
-There are, however, six unlimited cocktails available -- mimosa, paloma, michelada, Bloody Mary, the punch du jour, and a "Basque mimosa," with alcoholic Basque cider replacing the cava.
-(Yeah, it's still a great deal).
+On Saturday and Sunday from 10:30am to 2pm, you can get a brunch entree like crispy venison boudin, migas egg scramble, or yucca root and confit pork hash, accompanied by unlimited cocktails, for a total of $35.
+The bottomless drinks are limited to two hours, but there are six available -- the “Colonial” mimosa with spiced orange shrub and sparkling wine, paloma, michelada, Bloody Mary, the punch du jour, and a "Basque mimosa," with alcoholic Basque cider replacing the cava.

 This offbeat tea- and pastry-centric restaurant has morphed into so much more since it opened, and has recently added brunch on Saturdays and Sundays from 11am-3pm, with $20 bottomless mimosas.
 There’s no food purchase required by the restaurant to enjoy the bottomless mimosa, but with dishes like croque Benedict and steak & grits, you may feel it's necessary all the same.